Creative Automation / Foundation

 Brief

-Start with this video's job: Use this creative automation video to extract the core workflow, identify the useful mechanism, and turn the demo into a reusable operating artifact.
+Start with this video's job: This video argues that small local agentic models like Gemma 26B-A4B and Qwen 35B-A3B feel 'stupid' only because people one-shot them like ChatGPT, and shows the loop-and-awareness workflow that lets a fully-local model autonomously solve multi-machine tool-use tasks.
 Treat "Brief" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:49, where the video says: “really agentic model because the demand was there in the sense that airmes came out open code came out open came out those system require an LLM that can actually use tools which is different than just chatting...”

 02